 Luxury: Silverbow Inn & Suites.
 Check Rates: Booking.com

 Some of the best places in Alaska to visit in winter are the many national parks.
-Many of the parks are open during the winter months, but there is limited access and reduced services.
+Many parks are open during winter months, and there is limited access and reduced services.

 Denali winter activities include stopping by the Murie Science and Learning Center, cross-country skiing, snow-shoeing, viewing the northern lights, and attending the Denali Winterfest in February.

-If you are looking for a true Alaska winter adventure, head to Wrangell-St. Elias National Park.
+If you want a true Alaska winter adventure, head to Wrangell-St. Elias National Park.
 However the roads are not maintained, there are no services, and the visitor centers are closed.

 You can go snowmobiling as well as cross-country skiing or snowshoeing on trails.
 All equipment must be brought with you as there is nowhere to rent anything.